-- Buy recycled and more durable items.
-Even if these are initially more expensive, in the long term their purchase will prove more economical.
-For example, reduce the use of disposable cutlery or crockery for church events
+- Buy recycled and durable items.
+Even if initially more expensive, in the long term they should prove more economical.
+For example, reduce disposable cutlery or crockery for events;

-- Avoid buying products with large amounts of packaging.
-London Bio-packaging and Keep Cup are among suitable companies and products
+- Avoid buying products with too much packaging.
+London Bio-packaging and Keep Cup are among suitable companies and products;

-- Avoid using disposable cleaning products.
-For example, use cotton cloths, not disposable kitchen roll and install roller towels rather than using disposable paper towels
+- Avoid disposable cleaning products.
+For example, use cotton cloths, not kitchen roll and install roller towels rather than using disposable paper;

-- Repair, restore or adapt what you already have – use you own DIY skills and those of friends and neighbours.
-In the case of electrical equipment, seek professional help – otherwise, DIY repairs should be cheaper than buying something new
+- Repair, restore or adapt what you have – use your own DIY skills and those of friends and neighbours.
+With electrical equipment, seek professional help;

-- Donate unwanted items to second hand outlets, rather than throwing them into the rubbish bin.
-In particular, always try to find a new home for unwanted computers – there are charities who re-condition for use overseas
+- Donate unwanted items in good condition to charity shops; try to find a new home for old computers – there are charities who re-condition for use overseas;

 - Reuse products such as containers.

-- It is essential that we all recycle our waste.
+- It is essential that we all recycle.
 In the end, raw materials will run out if we do not recycle!
-See Resources depletion and sustainability
+See Resources depletion and sustainability;

-- Recycling is a really simple way of helping the environment every day.
-If your local authority does offer recycling scheme, make sure that your church participates – recycling items such as paper, tins and glass
+- Recycling is a simple way of helping the environment every day.
+If your local authority does offer recycling, make sure your church participates;

 - Mark recycling points with all the items that are recyclable.
-Assign responsibility to someone for sorting through the recycling thoroughly and transporting to the recycling depot or putting the waste out for collection
+Assign responsibility to someone for sorting, putting out for collection, or transporting to the recycling depot;

 - Have you considered recycling your water?
 See Conserving water in church and home.